sohamkorade/meme_lang/README.md

 ## About
 - This was made as a fun project.
 It was inspired by [bhai-lang](https://bhailang.js.org/).
-The idea was using Hindi instead of English is taken from that.
+The idea of using Hindi instead of English is taken from that.

-- Meme-lang additionally show memes if your code has errors. e.g. `Syntax error` shows
+- Meme-lang additionally show memes if your code has errors. e.g. `Syntax error` shows this famous meme "Kuch to gadbad hai Daya" from CID.

 ![this](memes/download.jpeg)